Larger Quantities, Lower Prices

 Dew Berry - Rubus Trivialis

-Dewberry is a popular fruiting shrub that grows throughout North America and Northern Europe.
+Dewberry is a favorite fruiting shrub that grows throughout North America and Northern Europe.
 This plant is part of the rose family, which has over 250 subspecies.
 Dewberry is closely related to blackberry and raspberry, which are also part of the rose family.
 Like its cousins, the dewberry shrub produces delicious fruit that can be eaten raw, baked into pies, or turned into jam.
 Dewberry shrubs flower between June and September.
 Their berries emerge in late March or April.
-When ripe, the berries are dark purple to black in color.
+When ripe, the berries are dark purple to black.
 Although they are sometimes mistaken for blackberries, dewberries are sweeter and have fewer seeds than blackberries.
-Dewberries are a popular food among humans and many animal species, including birds, raccoon, mice, and opossum.
+Dewberries are a favorite food among humans and many animal species, including birds, raccoon, mice, and opossum.

 Wild Dewberry Plants are a must have for your home or garden.
 The young stems of this plant are usually found in dense shrubby places.
 They are weak and vulnerable, as they grow more mature they begin to latch onto things better and become sturdier.
 Many believe that the fruits of this plant can help cure some ailments such as diarrhea and nausea.
 It is also thought that the roots of this plant can help stop bleeding in cuts and wounds.
 You can also use the berries as a natural dye.
 The fruits can be eaten raw or cooked down to make jams, pies and many other things.